FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black is victorious=Indicates the black player won the game.
 This appears in the top left box of a game, and also the player profile.

+King in the center=Indicates that the game was won by the King being in one of the center tiles (King of the hill variant: http://de.lichess.org/king-of-the-hill).

+Three checks=Indicates that the game was won by a player checking their opponent three times.

+Variant ending=Indicates that the game was won due to variant special rules.
+Shown when no more specialized message is available.

 Play with the same opponent again=The mouseover text of "Rematch", a button that appears for players (not spectators) at the end of a game if they wish to play again.

 New opponent=Clicking this takes you back to the "Play" page (http://lichess.org).
 This is a button that appears at the end of a game just below the "Rematch" button.